Officers and Board

 xvi.
 Need to be a talent recruiter … Look for potential new leaders and develop their leadership talents

-In addition per our bylaws established May 2009:
+In addition per our bylaws established May 2009 & Amended May 2023:

 1) ”It is the duty of all board members to faithfully attend all regular Board and Support Group meetings.
 If a board member misses more than 3 consecutive meetings, it shall be considered by the Association as an official offer of resignation.”

-2) Attend eight board and support group meetings during the calendar year, however members are excused for illnesses/surgery and emergencies.
+2) Attend six board and support group meetings during the calendar year, however members are excused for illnesses/surgery and emergencies.

 3) Be willing to welcome new members at support group meetings